Josiah-williams/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-Component is a set combination of three parts, HTML, CSS, and JavaScript that work together to create reusable and modular building block to modern applications.
+Component are a set combination of three parts, HTML, CSS, and JavaScript that work together to create reusable and modular building block to modern applications.

 ### Git Set up